mavlink/mavlink-devguide/en/guide/routing.md

 ## MAVLink 2 Routing

 Unsigned MAVLink 2 packets are routed in the same way as MAVLink 1 packets.
-Signed packets may have some special routing requirements (see [Routing Signed Packets](#routing_signed_packets) below).

 ## Routing Signed Packets {#routing_signed_packets}

-Routing signed packets is largely undefined at time of writing (for example, it is not clear whether a router should simply forward a signed message or decode and recode with its own keys).

-> **Note** The discussion can be tracked in [MAVLink/#984](https://github.com/mavlink/mavlink/issues/984)
+Signed packets should be routed in the same way as any other packet.

+In particular, a routing system should:
+- not change the message in any way (including replacing the original signature).
+- forward a message according to normal rules even if it cannot be authenticated (or even understand) and hence cannot be processed locally.

 ## Router Implementation